auratechmind/liveloader/README.md

 ## Features
   - Light weight font icon.
   - Multiple Custom options.
-  - Display you own image as loader.
+  - Display your own image as loader.
   - Easy to use.

 ## Installation